2020–21 FC Basel season: Domestic Cup

 Basel's clear aim for the cup is to win the title.
-The first round of the this season's Swiss Cup was played on the week-end 28 to 30 August and the second round was played on the week-end 11 to 13 September 2020.
+The first round of this season's Swiss Cup was played on the week-end 28 to 30 August and the second round was played on the week-end 11 to 13 September 2020.
 The four teams engaged in UEFA competitions received a bye in both these rounds and, therefore, Basel entered into the competition in the third round.
 Basel were drawn to play away against Winterthur from the Challenge League, the second tier of Swiss football, on 9 February 2021.
 Due to pitch conditions in the Stadion Schützenwiese in Winterthur the venue and date were changed and the match took place in the St. Jakob-Park on 17 February 2021 and it resulted in a debacle.

 With a 2–6 defeat against Winterthur, FC Basel 1893 were knocked brutally out of the cup competition.
 In the first half nothing went for FCB.
 Red-blue certainly had tp accept the reproach they defended too passively before the first goal and achieved very little going forwards.
 The outsiders went into an early lead and added a second just before half time.
 After the mediocre first half, in which the FCB also lacked the necessary competition luck, Rotblau missed the start of second half completely.
 Directly after the break FCW forwards played as they wished with the FCB defence and added three more goals within 10 minutes.
 Samir Ramizi twice, Roman Buess, Roberto Alves and Gezim Pepsi had scored to put FCW well in front before FCB could send out a small sign of life in the closing stages, with goals from Pajtim Kasami and Gonçalo Cardoso.
 The final point was another Winterthur goal from Anas Mahamid in the 86th minute.

 Basel had missed their season's aim and that with a debacle.
 With the end score at 2–6 this also meant that this became the highest number of goals that the team had conceded in their home stadium since it was opened on 15 March 2001.
 The biggest defeats to this date were Manchester City 0–4 in the 2017–18 UEFA Champions League, Arsenal 1–4 in the 2016–17 UEFA Champions League and Barcelona 0–5 in the 2008–09 UEFA Champions League.